We help to build confident, imaginative and respectful children.

 We offer Forest School to all age groups in our 4.5 acres of woodland every day of the week for 4-5 hours plus.

-We are registered small holders and have our own flock of chickens and herd of goats which the children are involved with on a daily basis.
+We have our own registered small holding and we have a flock of chickens and a small herd of goats which the children are involved in helping to care for on a daily basis.

-When on base in Rudgwick, we offer free flow with access to the outdoors all day.
+When on our base in Rudgwick, we offer free flow with access to the outdoors all day.

 "Learning that flows seamlessly between indoors and outdoors makes the most efficient use of resources and builds on interests and enthusiasms."